 Richard Lankau, Ph.D., Assistant Professor, Department of Plant Pathology, University of Wisconsin-Madison

 Soils contain some of the most complex living communities on Earth, and these organisms play crucial roles in maintaining productive and healthy crops.
 However, our understanding of the biological components of soil health lags far behind our understanding of soil chemical and physical properties.
-In this session I will discuss some general aspects of soil biology, and present early results from our research on the microbial ecology of potato soils in the upper Midwest as it relates to suppression of common scab disease and maintenance of yield under nutrient stress.
-Finally, I will discuss potential applications of this knowledge for predicting disease and yield levels, and for actively promoting beneficial microbial communities in potato production fields.
+In this session, Dr. Lankau will discuss some general aspects of soil biology, and present early results from his research on the microbial ecology of potato soils in the upper Midwest as it relates to suppression of common scab disease and maintenance of yield under nutrient stress.
+Finally, he will discuss potential applications of this knowledge for predicting disease and yield levels, and for actively promoting beneficial microbial communities in potato production fields.

 on the Fries: Trends Driving Potatoes

-Datassential shares the latest trends driving potatoes that you need to know – from shifting consumer eating patterns, next-gen health & wellness and emerging flavors and inspirations from around the world.
-We’ll review what’s new and growing on restaurant menus – top flavors, formats, and applications for potatoes – along with best-performing potato menu items and limited time offers at major restaurant chains and retailers.
-Together, we'll pinpoint how to win with potatoes with today’s consumers.
+Datassential shares the latest trends driving potatoes that you need to know – from shifting consumer eating patterns, next-gen health & wellness and emerging flavors to inspirations from around the world.
+Marie Molde will review what’s new and growing on restaurant menus – top flavors, formats and applications for potatoes – along with best-performing potato menu items and limited time offers at major restaurant chains and retailers.
+Together, you will pin-point how to win with potatoes with today’s consumers.

 Advances in Hyperspectral Systems for Pre-symptom Detection of Potato